Natulishka/Natulishka/README.md

 - ⚡ Fun fact: ...
 -->

 :wave: Hello, my name is Nataly.
-I am a beginner Python-developer.
+I am a Python-developer.
 :book: I am studying to be a Python-developer by taking Yandex.Practicum courses.
 Also I am studying English.
 I am going to learn Go.
 :heart: I like math and algorithmic tasks.